Roland TR-909: Legacy

 In 1984, the 909 was used in records including the city pop album Sailing Blaster by Hiroshi Sato, the electronic album S-F-X by Haruomi Hosono, and the EP Remission by the industrial band Skinny Puppy.
 Another early 909 user was Kurtis Mantronik, who used it on records by his hip-hop group Mantronix and records he produced such as Back to the Old School (1986) by Just-Ice.

 In the late 1980s, the 909 was popularized by Chicago house and Detroit techno producers such as Derrick May, Frankie Knuckles and Jeff Mills, who bought second-hand units.
-DJ Sneak said that "every Chicago producer was using the 909".
+DJ Sneak said "every Chicago producer" used it.
 Mixmag described Mills as the "master" of the 909.
-Mills said its design made it possible to "play" the 909 rather than just program it, using the tuning controls to imitate the feel of a live drummer.
+MusicRadar described his performance in the documentary Exhibitionist 2 as "one of the most impressive solo drum machine performances ever put to tape" and "the greatest Roland TR-909 moment ever".
+Mills said the 909's design made it possible to "play" rather than just program it, using the tuning controls to imitate the feel of a live drummer.
+The 909 was used by Adamski on his 1990 single "Killer".

-The 909 was used on hip-hop records by acts including Boogie Down Productions, Ultramagnetic MCs, Jazzy Jeff and the Fresh Prince and Public Enemy.
+Though it remains less important to hip-hop than the 808, the 909 was used by hip-hop acts including Boogie Down Productions, Ultramagnetic MCs, Jazzy Jeff and the Fresh Prince and Public Enemy.
 In the early 1990s, the Japanese composer Yuzo Koshiro incorporated samples of the 909 in his soundtracks for the Streets of Rage games.
+Daft Punk used it on tracks such as "Revolution 909" from their 1997 album Homework.

-That decade, the 909 was adopted by pop musicians such as Madonna and Pet Shop Boys, and by rock and alternative musicians.
-Mark Bell used it to create "militaristic" percussion for Björk's 1997 song "Hunter", and Radiohead used it on "Videotape" from their 2007 album In Rainbows.
+The 909 was adopted by pop musicians such as Madonna, Pet Shop Boys and Phil Collins, and by rock and alternative musicians.
+Mark Bell used it to create "militaristic" percussion for Björk's 1997 song "Hunter".
+Radiohead used it on "Videotape" from their 2007 album In Rainbows, and the Radiohead members Thom Yorke and Jonny Greenwood have used it in live performances.
 Electronic artists such as Kirk Degiorgio and Cristian Vogel created sample libraries by recording their friends' machines.

 The 909 was succeeded in 1984 by the TR-707, which uses samples for all its sounds.
 In 2017, Roland released the TR-09, a smaller version of the 909 with additional features.
-Hoshiai said he was proud that the TR-909 had created new musical forms, which he had not expected.
+Hoshiai said he was proud that the 909 had created new musical forms, which he had not expected.
 As of 2024, he still used the cymbals he sampled for the 909 in his jazz band.